KnolCase is a case-based knowledge management tool for

 to specify the period where the statement applies.

 You can make a topic an extension of another topic by adding an "is:"

-merged will all the extended topics during reconciliation.
+the extended topics during the reconciliation process.

 The topic editor works much like a normal text editor where you can use the

 cursor and editing keys to move around and edit the topic facts.